microsoft/azure-puppet/cli_tools.md

 <h2 id="cert-management">Certificate Management</h2>

-<p>A <a href="http://msdn.microsoft.com/en-us/library/windowsazure/gg981929.aspx" target="_blank">management certificate</a> is needed when you want to use the Service Management API to interact with the Windows Azure image platform.
+<p>A <a href="http://msdn.microsoft.com/en-us/library/windowsazure/gg981929.aspx" target="_blank">management certificate</a> is needed when you want to use the Service Management API to interact with the Microsoft Azure image platform.
 Stored at the subscription level, these certificates are independent of any hosted service or deployment.

 <p>Currently the sdk supports *.pem or *.pfx (passwordless pfx) for service management operations.
 The following are the steps to obtain and extract you management certificates.</p>